Comment on the results

 Nowadays there are satellite pictures, but previously a number of ice maps were drawn by pilots flying regular routes over the Baltic.
 What we do know is that just about the entire Baltic was covered with ice during the cold war winters of 1939/1940, 1940/1941 and 1941/1942.
 Another trio of cold winters with significant ice extent is 1984/1985, 1985/1986 and 1986/1987, again when almost the whole of the Baltic was covered with ice.

 SMHI’s ice maps are made up of small boxes in different sizes, and for each box the percentage of ice cover is specified.
 The ice extent is defined as the sum of the areas of all the boxes that are at least 15% covered by ice.
-If a box only has 12% then it is not included, while the whole of a box with 18% ice cover is included in the total sum.
-It does not make any difference whether a box has 20% or 100% ice coverage, as long as the limit of 15% has been reached (or exceeded).
+If a box only has 12% it is not included, while the whole of a box with 18% ice cover is included in the total sum.
+There is no difference whether a box has 20% or 100% ice coverage, as long as the limit of 15% has been reached (or exceeded).

 In a warmer future climate, the average maximum ice extent will decrease.
 The length of the ice winter will be shortened and the average thickness of the ice will also decrease.
 The changes are expected to be greatest in the south, while the Gulf of Bothnia and the northern Bothnian Sea are least affected.
 However, there is no indication the sea ice will completely disappear from the Baltic Sea region during the current century.
 The variations from year to year will also be large in the future.